 Parents and other members of the Mountain View community are encouraged to share their time, knowledge, and abilities with our students.
 Volunteers enrich our educational program and strengthen our schools' relationships with homes, businesses, public agencies, and private institutions.
 Volunteers must act in accordance with District policies, regulations, and school rules.
-They must be interviewed by a principal or designee, complete a sex offender check, TB testing, fingerprinting (if applicable), workers' compensation insurance form, and the loyalty oath.
+They must be interviewed by the school community liaison, complete a live scan clearance (fingerprinting), TB testing, hold harmless waiver, and other volunteer related forms.
 Volunteers must be under the direct supervision of a school employee.